-- build the core module and test the MIDI In/Out of the board - upload the PIC18F4620 version of MIOS via the MIDI Out port of the Core module - build a MBHP_IIC_MIDI module and test it like explained at the MBHP_IIC_MIDI page - upload the iic_midi_10.hex binary of the change_id package, this will change the PIC ID to 000000000001000 - now the MIDI out stream is redirected to the MIDI Out port of the MBHP_IIC_MIDI module, you don't need to use the MIDI Out port of the core module anymore (even for code uploads it's not required anymore) 3/3 Proposal for Experts:
+- select the ID 10 (both jumpers stuffed) - upload the iic_midi_10.hex binary of the change_id package, this will change the PIC ID to 000000000001000 - now the MIDI out stream is redirected to the MIDI Out port of the MBHP_IIC_MIDI module, you don't need to use the MIDI Out port of the core module anymore (even for code uploads it's not required anymore)

+Proposal for Experts:

-- buy a preprogrammed PIC18F4620 from SmashTV or Mike with PIC ID 0000000000000000, or burn the bootloader by yourself into the chip with this ID - build the Core + MBHP_IIC_MIDI module - the MBHP_IIC_MIDI module should send the upload request each 2 seconds so long MIOS is not installed - upload the PIC18F4620 version of MIOS via the MIDI Out of the MBHP_IIC_MIDI module Note that it is possible to change the PIC ID, or to upload MIOS without the MIDI Out Port, when the "no feedback from core" option is selected in MIOS Studio.
+- buy a preprogrammed PIC18F4620 from SmashTV or Mike with PIC ID 0000000000001000, or burn the bootloader by yourself into the chip with this ID - build the Core + MBHP IIC MIDI module - the MBHP_IIC_MIDI module should send the upload request each 2 seconds so long MIOS is not installed - upload the PIC18F4620 version of MIOS via the MIDI Out of the MBHP_IIC_MIDI module

+Note that it is possible to change the PIC ID, or to upload MIOS without the MIDI Out Port, when the "no feedback from core" option is selected in MIOS Studio.
 This method is not recommented, as erroneous uploads won't be notified, but it helps in "emergency cases", e.g. when you wrongly uploaded the main.hex file of the change_id application and you are not able to open the case of your MIDIbox quickly in order to get access to the core based MIDI Out port.
-Can I use one or more BankSticks together with the MBHP_IIC_MIDI module(s)?